projectcalico/calico/master/reference/public-cloud/gce.md

 #### Allow Workload-to-Workload Traffic

-Inc Google Cloud, all workload traffic will pass through the network's routing table.
+In Google Cloud, all workload traffic will pass through the network's routing table.
 If this routing table does not know how to route container/pod IPs, it will drop the traffic.
 There are two ways two prevent this from happening:

 1. Encapsulate Container Traffic

-   Container traffic can be encapsulated with its host IP so that the never sees the container IPs, allowing standard Google Cloud routing to take over.
+   Container traffic can be encapsulated with its host IP so that the router never sees container IPs, allowing standard Google Cloud routing to take over.

    Turn on traffic encapsulation in pool settings by enabling: